Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ___

----Something incredibly heavy hit it with terrible force and knocked it off course.
+-Something incredibly heavy hit it with terrible force and knocked it off course.

 Two enormous paws grabbed it.
 Powerful claws sank into its armor.
 Alpha and predator corkscrewed wildly through the air, slammed into the ground with enough force to stun, even inside the protection of its core.